jsandall/ser321a4/Assignment4/activity1/README.md

 # Assignment 4 Activity 1
 ## Description
-The initail Performer code only has one function for adding strings to an array:
+The initial Performer code only has one function for adding strings to an array:

 ## Protocol